pgEdge/postgres-images/examples/compose/distributed/README.md

-# How to run this example
+#pgEdge Distributed Postgres (2-node) — Quick Start

+This example spins up two pgEdge containers (postgres-n1, postgres-n2) and configures logical replication between them using Spock.
+A database called acctg is created on both nodes and changes replicate bi-directionally.

+##Prerequisites

+Docker & Docker Compose

+Ports 6432 and 6433 free on your host
+Using this Docker File

+##Using this Docker File
+The docker-compose.yaml file in this repository creates a Postgres database named acctg that is replicated between two pgEdge nodes.
+Before running this file, ensure that you have an installed and running copy of docker with Internet access.

+Then, to deploy this example, use the command:
 ```sh
 docker compose up -d
 ```

-# How to interact with this example

-This configuration creates a database called acctg that's replicated between two pgEdge nodes.

-## Connect to `acctg` with Docker
+##Connecting to acctg with psql

-To open a `psql` session on the first node, run:
+You can interact with the database on each node of your two-node cluster with psql.
+For convenience, open two terminal windows, and use the following commands to connect to each node.
+To open a psql session on the first node, run:

 ```sh
 docker compose exec postgres-n1 psql -U pgedge acctg
 ```